[Based on an anonymous form used in Psychology at the U. of Nottingham. Revised by Frank Ritter, Aug 2019]

 * Materials checked.
-All materials should be agreed with a teacher before they are used.
+All materials should be agreed with an instructor before they are used.
 It is all too easy to create something that seems to be what you need, but (a) turns out to be impossible to analyse properly, or (b) gives an impression of sloppy, careless work to the people it is sent to.

 * No other know threats to validity that need to be allowed for.

 * Systematic sampling of suitable population.
 Do your hypotheses apply to a particular group defined by age, gender, class, occupation, disability, handedness, or other specific features?

 * Explicit selection and exclusion criteria for subjects.
 It may help to have a written list and include it in your write-up.

 * Sufficient number of subjects.
 This will depend in part on the analysis you plan to do.
 There are guidelines for use with multivariate descriptive statistics like factor analysis.
 With analysis of variance, a 'power analysis' allows you to calculate the number of subjects you would need in order to get a particular level of significance from a predicated effect size.

 * Response rate.
 With postal questionnaires, for example, your sampling may be invalidated if only a small proportion of people reply.

 * Ethics.
 Discuss this with your teacher or supervisor if you have any doubts.
 Participants should only be used with their "full, free and informed consent".
 This is for your protection as well as theirs.
 They should not be deceived, or put at risk of any harm, or upset.
 Always remember, as psychologists we are here to help people, not to make them help us.